demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 use other script example:
 <img src="../../../docs/doc_imgs/scripts/deprecated-script-2.png" width="400" align="middle"></img>

-## Deprecating playbook process
+## How to Deprecate a playbook

-1) define in the playbook yml file the following key: ```deprecated: true```.
+1) add the following key to the playbook yaml file  ```deprecated: true```.

-2) Add to the playbook yml comment the sentence: Deprecated. "reason why it is deprecated" or "use other playbook instead" or "No available replacement"
+2) Add the following sentence to the playbook yaml's description: Deprecated. {reason why it is deprecated} or {use other playbook instead} or {No available replacement}

 no available replacement playbook example:
 <img src="../../../docs/doc_imgs/playbooks/deprecated-playbook-1.png" width="400" align="middle"></img>